SmartTokenLabs/TokenScript/doc/design_paper.md

 #### Security

 It is impractical to improvise a schema where every transaction the user might sign is rendered in a user-readable format.
-It's easy to start with such an effort with a transaction visualiser tool, interpreting an enigmatic transaction payload to the user, similar to Linux's `identify(1)` command, but ultimately the system integratiwie sieht es mit dem Shop aus?
-Ich würde gern das PDF promoten und Email-Adressen sammeln.

-Beste Grüße von Aaronon and UX needs would surpass what a dictionary style transaction visualiser can do.
+It's easy to start with such an effort with a transaction visualiser tool, interpreting an enigmatic transaction payload to the user, similar to Linux's `identify(1)` command, but ultimately the system integrates and UX needs would surpass what a dictionary style transaction visualiser can do.

 Take the 1% property token as an example; a confirmation might look like this: You are going to purchase 1% of property #802820 with 45 Ethers, are you sure?